Asin (band): Artistry

 Asin was the first group to incorporate Filipino indigenous instruments into Filipino pop/rock music.
-They also studied Filipino tribal music and did what they could to be true to the origins of the music.
-Instead of plagiarizing the Indigenous music, they set about educating people about respecting the origins of the music and representing it with agreements from tribal sources.
+They also studied Filipino tribal music and did what they could to be true to its origins.
+Instead of plagiarizing Indigenous music, they set about educating the wider public about respecting the origins of the music and representing it with agreement from various indigenous people groups.

-Although Asin admittedly did not set out to be a political band, their songs, most of which have themes of loneliness and longing, reflecting the tumultuous undercurrent of the 1970s in the Philippines under President Ferdinand Marcos.
-The band's relation with the Marcos government is conflicted and ambivalent: the government sometimes deemed their recordings subversive and confiscated them and other times called them patriotic.
-Nevertheless, Asin's songs like Balita, Bayan Kong Sinilangan (Cotabato), Magnanakaw, Gising na Kaibigan, Mga Limot na Bayani, among others, has been the favorites particularly among activists and even ordinary people who were critical to the regime.
+Although Asin admittedly did not set out to be a political band, their songs which have themes of loneliness and longing, reflected the tumultuous undercurrent of the 1970s in the Philippines under President Ferdinand Marcos.
+The band's relation with the Marcos government is conflicted and ambivalent: the government sometimes deemed their recordings subversive and confiscated these, and at other times called the band’s music patriotic.
+Nevertheless, Asin's songs like "Balita", "Bayan Kong Sinilangan (Cotabato)", "Magnanakaw", "Gising na Kaibigan", "Mga Limot na Bayani", among others, have become favourites particularly among activists and ordinary people critical of the dictatorship.

 Legacy

 A number of their songs have been extensively sampled and interpolated by other Filipino artists.
-The Tagalog-language hook from The Black Eyed Peas' "The Apl Song" is based on "Balita", whose original lyrics reflect the horrors of the Moro conflict in Mindanao; "The Apl Song" is a brief autobiographical account of Black Eyed Peas member apl.de.ap who was born in Angeles City to an African-American serviceman who left him shortly after birth, having chosen the song as he grew up listening to Asin.
+The Tagalog-language hook from The Black Eyed Peas' "The Apl Song" is based on "Balita", whose original lyrics reflect the horrors of the Moro conflict in Mindanao; "The Apl Song" is a brief autobiographical account of Black Eyed Peas member apl.de.ap, who was born in Angeles City to an African-American serviceman who left him shortly after his birth.
+He chose the song as he grew up listening to Asin.
 His next song from the album Monkey Business entitled "Bebot" also sampled the guitar riff from "Ang Bayan Kong Sinilangan (Cotabato)".

 "Balita" is also sampled on the sixth track of Gloc-9's 2009 album Matrikula, which features Gabby Alipe of Urbandub.

 The song "Masdan Mo ang Kapaligiran" was dedicated to Pasig River.
-It was used as the closing credits for the movie Engkanto, starring Janice de Belen, Roderick Paulate, Vilma Santos and rapper Francis Magalona; the movie was released in 1993 by OctoArts Films.
+It was used as the closing credits for the 1993 film Engkanto, starring Janice de Belen, Roderick Paulate, Vilma Santos and rapper Francis Magalona and released by OctoArts Films.

-In 2010, Yeng Constantino covered "Himig Ng Pag-Ibig" as the theme for the ABS-CBN TV series Dyosa, arranged by Paolo Zarate.
+In 2010, Yeng Constantino covered "Himig Ng Pag-Ibig" as the theme for the ABS-CBN teleserye Dyosa, arranged by Paolo Zarate.
 The original version was sampled by hip hop artist Pio, featuring Lolita Carbon, and released by Viva Records in 2012.
 The song was also covered by actress Glaiza de Castro for the Cinemalaya film Liway (2018).
 This has also been a cover soundtrack for the film Adan, starring Cindy Miranda and Rhen Escaño.
 The 2021 film Whether the Weather Is Fine used the song in a climactic sequence.